mukhtar-github/How-To-Code-in-Node.js/7-How-To-Test-a-Node.js-Module-with-Mocha-and-Assert/How-To-Test-a-Node.js-Module-with-Mocha-and-Assert.md

 After using the *add()* function, we confirm that we now have one *TODO* being managed by our *todos object* with *strictEqual()*.
 Our next *test* confirms the data in the *todos* with *deepStrictEqual()*.
 The *deepStrictEqual()* function *recursively tests* that our *expected and actual objects* have the same properties.
 In this case, it *tests* that the *arrays* we expect both have a *JavaScript object* within them.
 It then checks that their *JavaScript objects* have the *same properties*, that is, that both their *title properties are "run code" and both their completed properties are false*.

-We then complete the remaining *tests* using these two equality checks as needed by adding the following highlighted lines:
+We then complete the remaining *tests* using these two equality checks as needed by adding the following lines:

 ```javascript
 ...